dart-lang/site-www/src/get-dart.md

   For example, you might have a continuous integration (CI) setup that requires Dart but not Flutter.

+**Flutter is built with a particular Dart SDK, and can only be used with a given version of that SDK.**

 ## Installing the Dart SDK {#install}